gavinband/gavinband.github.io/_posts/2019-05-01-Me_versus_the_European_Genome_Phenome_Archive.md

 ## Get on with it

-Curiously enough, the only way to defeat this monster is to submit to it.
+Riiight...curiously enough, the only way to defeat this monster is to submit to it.

 ### Submission XML